 Bubbles – we will use most weeks, if you don’t have any you can make your own there are lots of different recipes online.
 This one is particularly easy. https://www.bbcgoodfood.com/howto/guide/how-make-bubble-mixture

-Peekaboo Scarves – anything you can do good peekaboo with OR swishing side to side, up and down so we can explore speeds and eye tracking.
+Peekaboo Scarves – anything you can do good peekaboo with OR swishing side to side so we can explore speeds and eye tracking.
 Muslin cloth or tea towel is fine too.

 Some Class Guidelines